JayVeezy1/MA_thesis/README.md

 **Estimated Time:**

+Getting access to the MIMIC-III dataset by PhysioNet takes between 1-4 weeks.
+For this, also a course regarding data-protection had to be conducted, which regularly takes about 4 hours.
+The download and import of the data into the postgre database takes about 5 hours.

 Running the set-up for the table 'all_diagnoses_icd' takes about 45 minutes.
 There, for each admission all available diagnoses are saved in the new field 'all_icd_codes' as an array.
 Thus, in later filtering for only one diagnoses-type, all other diagnoses for this admission are not lost.
-Creation of the patient_cohort can be calculated quickly in 10 seconds.
+Creation of the patient_cohort can be calculated very quickly (10 seconds).
 However, the creation of the single patient files with all their chart-events takes up multiple hours.

 **Optional Filtering:**